fbpx

-Do you believe aged domains don't work or involve a high-risk of penalty?
+Do you believe expired domains don't work or involve a high-risk of penalty?

 See this.

 This website belongs to one of my clients.
-He built it on an aged domain and started getting amazing results in just 1.5 years.
+He built it on an expired domain and started getting amazing results in just 1.5 years.

 The site is ranking for some of the toughest keywords for more than a year.